Narasimhavarman I

-Narasimhavarman I was a emperor of the Pallava dynasty who ruled South India from 630 CE – 668 CE.
-He shared his father Mahendravarman I's love of art and completed the work started by Mahendravarman in Mamallapuram.
-During his reign famous Pancha Rathas Temple was constructed which is Rock Cut Temple, a UNESCO World Heritage Site.
+Narasimhavarman I was a Pallava emperor who reigned from 630 to 668.
+He shared his father Mahendravarman I's love of art and completed the works started by Mahendravarman in Mamallapuram.
+During his reign, the famous Pancha Rathas, a monolithic rock-cut temple complex and a UNESCO World Heritage Site was constructed.

-He avenged his father's defeat at the hands of the Chalukya king, Pulakeshin II in the year 642 CE.
-Narasimhavarman I was also known as Mamallan (great wrestler), and Mamallapuram (Mahabalipuram) was named after him.
+He avenged his father's defeat at the hands of the Chalukya monarch, Pulakeshin II in the year 642.
+Narasimhavarman I was also known as Mamallan (great wrestler), and Mamallapuram (Mahabalipuram) was named in his honour.

 It was during his reign, in 640 CE, that the Chinese traveller Hiuen Tsang visited Kanchipuram.